kagiko/vaultwarden-wiki/Running-without-WAL-enabled.md

+> WAL is an SQLite only setting and has no effect with Postgres or MySQL.

 By default during the startup `bitwarden_rs` will try to enable [WAL](https://sqlite.org/wal.html) for the DB.
 Adding this improves performance and in the past helped preventing failed requests under some circumstances.

 ## Reasons to turn WAL off